ikostan/Exercism_Python_Track/hello-world/README.md

 ### The objectives are simple:

-- Write a function that returns the string "Hello, World!".
+- Write a function that returns the string "Hello, World!".<br/>
-- Run the test suite and make sure that it succeeds.
+- Run the test suite and make sure that it succeeds.<br/>
-- Submit your solution and check it at the website.
+- Submit your solution and check it at the website.<br/>
 If everything goes well, you will be ready to fetch your first real exercise.

 ### Exception messages